ljswuww/AI-report/test.md

 ## 6. Hard-sample pool

 A sample is **hard** when the best reward in its own rollout group stays below the threshold of **9.0 on the 0–10 scale** (equivalently 0.9 normalised).
-Every reward call, each observed prompt is added to the pool if hard and **evicted** if it later clears the threshold, so the pool tracks the current weakness of the policy rather than accumulating a monotone history.
+On every reward call, each observed prompt is added to the pool if it is hard and **evicted** if it later clears the threshold, so the pool tracks the current weakness of the policy rather than accumulating a monotone history.

 Group bookkeeping follows the trainer's batching semantics.
 TRL invokes the reward function once per *generation batch*, and that batch holds `num_generations` copies of each of